peterwangxw/maas-location-marketing-ios-sdk/README.md

 Version 3.0

 This is Phunware's iOS SDK for the Location Marketing module.
-Visit http://maas.phunware.com/ for more details and to sign up.

 Requirements